 - Consequently, you will get the below result.
 All the rows in the dataset become visible again.

 You can use Ctrl + Shift + L to withdraw and apply the Filter option.

 Read More: Excel VBA: Unhide All Rows in Excel

 Reason 3: Excel Rows Are Not Visible Because of Freeze Panes

-When we apply the Freeze Panes in excel and scroll the data, it seems some rows have become hidden.
-But, these rows are not showing because we scrolled the dataset down after applying Freeze Panes.
-For example, in the below dataset, I have locked the first four rows applying Freeze Panes.
+When we apply the Freeze Panes in Excel and scroll the data, it seems some rows have become hidden.
+However, these rows are not showing because we scrolled the dataset down after applying Freeze Panes.
+For example, in the below dataset, I have locked the first four rows by applying Freeze Panes.
 Then I scrolled the dataset down.
 As a result, rows 5 to 7 have become invisible.

 Now, I will show the unseen rows by following the below steps.

 - First, go to the active worksheet and select any cell.